Jussie Smollett Attack: Timeline Of Events Since Racist Letter Was Sent To ‘Empire’ Set

 Jan.
 22 – A letter threatening “Empire” actor Jussie Smollett is received in the mail at the Fox studio where the show is filmed.
 The note uses letters clipped from a magazine.

-Jan 29—Smollett reports that he is attacked by two men, who placed a rope around his neck, poured a chemical on him and yelled racist and homophobic slurs.
-The attacked happened around 2 a.m. on one of the coldest days in Chicago history.
+Jan 29 – Smollett reports that he is attacked by two men who placed a rope around his neck, poured a chemical on him and yelled racist and homophobic slurs.
+The attack happened around 2 a.m. on one of the coldest days in Chicago history.

 Jan.
 30 – Chicago police release a surveillance image of “two persons of interest.”
 Police say there is no surveillance footage of an attack.

 Feb.
-2 – Smollett performs in concert in Los Angeles, his first public appearance.
-“I’m not fully healed yet, but I’m going to [be], and I’m gonna stand strong with y’all,” he told the audience.
+2 – Smollett performs in concert in Los Angeles, his first public appearance following the attack.
+“I’m not fully healed yet.
+But I’m going to [be], and I’m gonna stand strong with y’all,” he told the audience.

 Feb.
 4 – Chicago police release the incident report that notes Smollett still had a rope around his neck when police arrived to speak with him.
 He said the attackers were wearing black masks.